Introduction

 Cribbage

 During the scoring phase, face cards have point values.
-Players score points for combinations, such as pairs and sequences, totaling 15 using face cards.
+Players score points for combinations, such as pairs and sequences, for a total of 15 using face cards.

 Euchre

 In this game, face cards determine the trump suit.
-The trump suit's jack (the right bower) and its counterpart of the same colour (the left bower) are especially powerful cards.
+The trump suit's jack (the right bower) and counterpart of the same colour (the left bower) are especially strong cards.

 Solitaire

-In Solitaire, face cards play a crucial role in gameplay, especially in variants like Klondike.
+In Solitaire, face cards are crucial in gameplay, especially in variants like Klondike.
 They can be used strategically to move stacks of cards and uncover hidden cards, aiding in the player's goal of arranging the cards in ascending order by suit.

 Hearts